Photographer Resume Examples

 What Recruiters Want to See on Your Photographer Resume

-- Technical Skills: Mastery of digital and film photography techniques, demonstrating ability to deliver versatile and high-quality visuals for diverse projects.
+- Technical Skills: Mastery of digital and film photography techniques; this shows ability to deliver versatile and high quality visuals for diverse projects.

-- Editing Proficiency: Advanced skills in software like Adobe Photoshop and Lightroom to enhance and retouch images reliably, ensuring professional standards.
+- Editing Proficiency: Advanced skills in software like Adobe Photoshop and Lightroom to enhance and retouch images reliably, so professional standards.

 - Portfolio Diversity: A wide-ranging portfolio showcases expertise in various photography styles-portrait, landscape, commercial-illustrating adaptability.